Aakanksha-Mandal/GenXCoding-YouTube/README.md

 # GenXCoding-YouTube

-This repository contains code from the GenXCoding YouTube channel, which features Python programming tutorials and projects.
+This repository contains code from the GenX Coding YouTube channel, which features Python programming tutorials and projects.

 ## Topics Covered